Seifert69/DikuMUD3/README.md

 I would appreciate help with:

+   * Mapping: Anyone interested in helping out mapping coordinates or generating maps.
-   * Mapping: I was considering using cMUD to do mapping.
-I've already added the DIL snippet to output what I think are the codes.
+     I've been using cMUD to do some test mapping.
 I think I have two young helpers that can assist me with the actual mapping and turning a boring map into a hand-drawn piece of art :)

      However, I also noticed for example this project.
 Maybe that'd better than cMUD for mapping?

      https://github.com/demonnic/mudlet-map-reader

    * Anyone wanting to improve the client.
-Keep-alive would be great.
 Ability to choose multiple CSS files for color.
-Ability to script macros for players (how about macro'ing in JS).
      That annoying Firefox security bar popping up over the text input could probably be circumvented by asking for the password in a pop-over rather than changing the input field type.
      Ways to improve the accessible client further.